Mahmoudz/Porto/README.md

 - [Implementations (Built with Porto)](#implementations)
 - [Feedback](#feedback)

+> The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 # Introduction

 **Porto** is a modern software architectural pattern that offers developers a comprehensive set of guidelines, principles, and patterns to organize their code in a highly maintainable and reusable way.
 The primary goal of **Porto** is to help developers create software that is scalable, flexible, and easy to maintain over time.